hdholm/ModemCheck/README.md

 and
 <https://www.freedesktop.org/software/systemd/man/systemd.unit.html>

-We'll put our service in '/etc/systemd/system/ModemCheck.service' and 'mkdir /usr/local/lib/ModemCheck' and put our ModemCheck.py there.
+We'll put our service in `/etc/systemd/system/ModemCheck.service` and `mkdir /usr/local/lib/ModemCheck` and put our ModemCheck.py there.

 And finally, the point of the exercise was to get the errors as time series data.
 ModemDisplay uses the json module to pull the data from